Live in Nanny

 Eden Private Staff offers close to 20 years’ experience in placing live-in nannies globally.

 All our live-in nanny candidates hold a professional childcare qualification and bring years of experience in this sector.
 We take the utmost care in matching the right candidate to each family based on their individual requirements.

-(If you are interested in engaging a junior nanny, please click here to register as a client or you can also speak to Rose, Ania, Francesca or Amanda on 02074716000
+(If you are interested in engaging a junior nanny, please click here to register as a client or you can also speak to any member of our household team on 02074716000